When you wake up

 For some types of surgery you will have to be careful to avoid strenuous activity like gardening, vacuum cleaning or lifting heavy bags for at least 3 months.
 For example, surgery to the pelvic area for women.
 You may also be advised not to drive for a few weeks.
 Ask your doctor about any precautions you should take.

-During your surgery samples of tissue will be taken.
+During your surgery samples of tissue - including in lymph nodes - will be taken.
 The samples will be tested by a doctor called a pathologist to see how effective the treatment has been and help your doctors to decide if you need further treatment.

 Your doctor will discuss the results of these tests with you, and any plans for more treatment or monitoring your condition.
 Usually this happens at your first follow-up appointment, when you have had had a chance to recover.